-If it’s nightime and your baby is asleep, but you can’t sleep, I suggest getting up, grabbing a herbal tea (camomile & honey is soothing) and spending half an hour reading a book.
+If it’s nightime and your baby is asleep, but you can’t sleep, I suggest grabbing a herbal tea (camomile & honey is soothing) and spending half an hour reading a book.

-Or listening to a podcast or anything relaxing like a meditation or nice music.
+Or listening to a podcast or anything relaxing like meditation or nice music.

 You’ll find if you can make yourself a bit yawny, you’ll fall asleep quicker when you go back to bed.